Politician: Challenges

 Regarding the challenges of gender dynamics, particularly the role of women in politics, some recent research focuses on the life path of women in the political field and the challenges surrounding them.
 For example, there are studies on the "supermader" model in politics in Latin America, which illustrate the difficulties women face and how to balance their home and work and the distinction between women and men that negatively affects their acceptance in political work.

-Political corruption
+Short-termism describes the incentive for politicians towards short-term benefits due to the limited length of their term of office, which can result in under-prioritizing longer-term benefits and risks such as debt crisis, population ageing, pensions crisis and climate risk.

+Corruption and Lobbying

 Historically, in patronage-based systems, especially in the 19th century, winning politicians replaced civil servants and government employees who were not protected by the rules of government service with their supporters, a so-called "spoils system."
 In response to the corruption this system fostered, government job reforms were introduced.
 These reforms required elected politicians to work with existing civil servants and officials to pursue long-term public interest goals, rather than simply rewarding their supporters.
 This shift aimed to reduce corruption and prioritize the integrity of government positions.

 An Act to regulate and improve the civil service of the United States, January 16, 1883; Enrolled Acts and Resolutions of Congress, 1789–1996; General Records of the United States Government; Record Group 11; National Archives.

 The Pendleton Civil Service Reform Act of 1883 passed by the U.S. Congress to combat corruption, favoritism in hiring, and the spoils system.
 It advocated hiring based on merit and protected civil servants from political influence.

 In the modern century, many laws have been put in place to protect employees and reduce political corruption and favoritism in employment, for example, the Mexican government introduced the Federal Law on Administrative Responsibilities of Public Officials (2002) which establishes professional and accountable standards for officials against corruption and the spoils system.

 Also, the Whistleblower Protection Enhancement Act of 2012 in the USA has established corruption to protect federal employees who report corruption, fraud, or other illegal activities within the government.

+Lobbying tends to bias politician away from the preferences of the median citizen.